AlibabaPAI/llumnix/docs/Arguments.md

 `--disable-log-requests-server`
 - Disable logging requests in server.

-`--log-request-timestamps`
+`--enable-debug-mode`
-- If log request timestamps.
+- record request timestamps when exist param x-llumnix-debug in request header.

 `--config-file`
 - Path to config file of arguments.